nagyist/opendialog-dev-environment/README.md

 # OpenDialog Local Development

-This package helps you get setup quickly for local development and can also be used to deploy OpenDialog in a single virtual machine online for testing purposes.
+This package helps you get setup for local development using Docker.
+It could also be user to inform deployment of OpenDialog on an online virtual machine.

-This is a template created from the [Laradock](https://laradock.io) project with all unnecessary parts removed.
+This template is based on the [Laradock](https://laradock.io) project with (most) unnecessary components removed.

 It allows you to spin up OpenDialog using pre-made docker images from Laradock along with the standard [Dgraph](https://dgraph.io) image.